omer-games/Snake-Game/README.md

 # Custom Snake Game

 Custom Snake Game is a Python script that implements a customized version of the classic Snake game.
-The project follows a similar build structure to the Wordle Solver.
 It's a game created for the sole purpose of entertainment.

 ## How to Play